lbl-srg/obc/specification/source/cxf.rst

   from CDL shall optionally include a configuration indicating whether or not to flatten or preserve the vector references.
-By default, vector references in CDL should be flattened in CXF.
-An index appearing within square brackets (``[`` and ``]``) in CDL shall be appended with the underscore (``_``) character.
+By default, vector references in CDL should be preserved in CXF.
+If vector references should be flattened, an index appearing within square brackets (``[`` and ``]``) in CDL shall be appended with the underscore (``_``) character.
+  For matrices (two dimensions) and arrays with more than two dimensions, each index shall be concatenated with the underscore character (``_``).

+  [For example, ``A[1]`` becomes ``A_1`` and ``B[1 ,2 ,3]``
+  becomes ``B_1_2_3``.
+  ]
 * Expressions: A tool that generates CXF translations from CDL shall optionally include a configuration indicating whether or not to evaluate all expressions in the CDL sequence such as those within assignment operations, conditional assignments and arithmetic operations.
+By default, the expressions shall be preseved in CXF.
+If the expressions have to be evaluated and the expressions contain references to a parameter the value of the parameter will be used in the expression.
+If the expressions have to be evaluated and expressions contain references to parameter(s) that does not have a value binding, then the translation should exit with an error.
+If there are parameters that do not have a value binding, the translation process shall require the user to input the value for such parameters.

 Extension Blocks
 ^^^^^^^^^^^^^^^^